 Children's Healthcare of Atlanta is committed to addressing the growing demand for services to manage these increasingly common concerns impacting children today.

 We face a mental health crisis

-Children’s is in a position to help address this crisis
+Children’s is positioned to help address this crisis

 Support Young Minds

 Help us fill a glaring healthcare need for Georgia’s children.DONATE